-Oh, before I forget, I've got a totally free, Lightroom Editing Checklist for you to download that walks you through all the editing steps you are going to need to take on the images once you have uploaded them!
+Oh, before I forget, I've got a totally free, Lightroom Starter Kit for you to download that gives an import and export cheat sheet, three presets, PLUS an editing checklist that walks you through all the steps you are going to need to take on the images once you have uploaded them!
 Just click on the image below to get it.

 STEP THREE: CHOOSE IMAGES TO IMPORT